PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/anchors.rst

     :align: center
     :alt: Priming Holder-Prover Anchor for Off-Line Operation

 The class's ``offline_intervals()`` helper takes an iterable collection of credential definition identifiers.
 It returns a specification dict on credential definition identifiers, mapping to default non-revocation intervals by current cache content.
-The actuator can augment this specification structure with desired attributes and minima to pass to the Verifier's ``build_proof_req()`` method to build a proof request.
+The actuator can augment this specification structure with desired attributes and minima to pass to the Verifier's ``build_proof_req_json()`` or ``build_proof_req_x_json()`` methods to build a proof request.

 Tails and Revocation Registry Helpers
 ====================================================